firebird631/siis/README.md

 -----------------

-SiiS offers a basic but auto sufficient set of commands and keyboard shortcuts to manage and control your trades, looking your account, markets, tickers, trades, orders, positions and strategies performances.
+SiiS offers a basic but auto sufficient set of commands and keyboard shortcuts to manage and control your trades, looking your account, markets, tickers, trades, orders, positions and strategy performance.

-In addition, there is a charting feature using matplotlib.
+In addition, there is a charting feature using matplotlib only for debug purpose and that will be removed once the charting feature of the Web Trader will be completed.
-The goal is to finish the monitoring service, and to realise a Web client to monitor and manage each instance.

 During the execution of the program you can type a command starting by a semicolon : plus the name of the command.
 Let's first type the :help command.
-To exit the command is q then type : followed by q and then press enter.
+To exit the command is quit, then type : followed by quit and then press enter.

-There is some direct keys, not using the semicolon, in default mode, and some complex commands in command mode.
+There is some direct keys, not using the semicolon, in default mode, and complex commands in command mode.

-The :help command give you the list a shortcut and commands, and :help \<command-name> to have detailed help for a specific command.
+The :help command give you the list of shortcuts and commands, and :help \<command-name\> give the detailed help for a specific command.

 [More information about the command line interface, the different view and interacting with them.](doc/cli.md)